khanna-vijay/container-tracing-app/Step-by-Step-Guide/Lab-090-Last-Lab-Clean-Up/README.md

 >Role for Worker Nodes
-Open IAM Console, Search for **"NodeInstanceRole"**, and delete the appropriate Role which was used to allow SSM access.
+* Open IAM Console, Search for **"NodeInstanceRole"**, and delete the appropriate Role which was used to allow SSM access.
+* Delete the Admin Role "Admin-Role_for_Cloud9_Instance"

 </br>